 In most Microsoft-centric organizations, Exchange is a critical organization service, and thus, may be off-limits for normal monthly patching schedules.
 This fact, combined with the fact that the vulnerability exposes SYSTEM access on the server, and the fact that exchange stores credentials in memory in plain text, make this an incredibly attractive target.

 Yes, this vulnerability requires a first credential, but if you do some quick searching in one of the breach databases like Dehashed or Spycloud, you’ll quickly see this isn’t a barrier at all.
 It’s reasonable to assume that there’s at least one working credential for any given enterprise available with minimal effort at any given time.

 Attackers are effectively one weak or leaked user password away from complete access to your organization.
 When combined with the external facing nature of OWA and the ECP – on by default in Exchange, this is likely to be one of the most devastating vulnerabilities of 2020.

-Drop everything and patch this vulnerability immediately.
+Drop everything and patch CVE-2020-0688 immediately.
 At present, this vulnerability presents more risk than most other vulnerabilities in the enterprise environment.
 If patching simply isn’t possible, block access to ECP.
 Ultimately, vulnerabilities like these make a strong case for upgrading to Office 365.

 Looking for a better way to remediate?
 Risk-based vulnerability management is your answer.
 Get a demo today.